Gussage

 Gussage is a series of three villages in north Dorset, England, situated along the Gussage Stream, a tributary of the River Allen on Cranborne Chase, 8 mi north east of Blandford Forum and 10 mi north of Wimborne.
 The stream runs through all three parishes: Gussage All Saints, population 192, Gussage St Michael, pop.
 219 (in 2001) and Gussage St Andrew, population unknown, but smaller than the other two villages.

+The earthworks on Gussage Down, to the east of the villages, including a large settlement enclosure with two banjo enclosures, three bowl barrows and parts of linear boundaries, a prehistoric field system and a cursus on Gussage Hill.
+Together they form a scheduled monument.